 Professor Hollis’s books include The Oxford Guide to Treaties (OUP, 2nd ed., 2020), the first edition of which was awarded the 2013 ASIL Certificate of Merit for high technical craftsmanship and utility to practicing lawyers; International Law (with Allen Weiner), the 7th edition of one of the leading textbooks; and a forthcoming work with Jens Ohlin, Defending Democracies: Combatting Foreign Election Interference in a Digital Age (OUP, forthcoming 2020).
 His articles have appeared in various journals and books, including the American Journal of International Law, Texas Law Review, Southern California Law Review, Harvard Journal of International Law, and Virginia Journal of International Law.

 Professor Hollis received an A.B., summa cum laude, from Bowdoin College.
 In 1996, he completed a joint-degree program, receiving a Masters in International Law and Diplomacy from the Fletcher School at Tufts University and a Juris Doctor, summa cum laude, from Boston College Law School.
-At Boston College, he was an Executive Editor of the Law Review and received the James W. Smith Award for Highest Academic Rank.

 Research & Teaching Areas